A Step-By-Step Guide to Running an NPS Survey on Your Website

 - Promoters are determined by subtracting the total responses from the passives and detractors and multiplying that number by 100.

-- Detractors are determined by subtracting the total responses from the promoters and passives and multiplying that number by 100.
+- Detractors are determined by subtracting the promoters’ total responses and passives and multiplying that number by 100.

 - Passive respondents are determined by subtracting the total responses from promoters and detractors and multiplying that number by 100.